 The causes of Psychopathy can be due to a number of factors.
 Childhood experiences and genetics such as deformities in the brain associated with emotions.
 Psychopathy can start as early as childhood.
 People who indulge in theft, vandalism, bullying and substance abuse are more likely to be or become psychopaths.

 Psychopaths are very false and superficial.
 They charm people around them and they use this charm to get what they want.
 Everything in life is about them, what they want, what they need and they lie and manipulate others into getting what they want.
 They control others for personal gain and feel no guilt or remorse for this.
 They are actually unable to connect with other people emotionally and do not care about the needs of others.
-They are unable to control their temper and it is obvious through bouts of verbal or physical abuse.
+They are unable to control their temper and it is obvious from bouts of verbal or physical abuse.
 They are very easily annoyed, irritated and impatient with others.
 The impulsiveness of the psychopath leads them to take action without thinking, they also can have multiple sexual partners.
 Sexual partners are more of an ego boost or a conquest to them because they never feel any love or affection for the people they are intimately involved with.
 When they make mistakes, they will never accept responsibility and they certainly never learn from them.
 The grandiose view of themselves makes them think they are superior to others and they deserve better than others.

 Dealing with a Psychopath: